Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 - 1

-Check the soil moisture by pressing a finger 2 inches into the soil.
-Note whether it's wet, moist, or dry.
+Check the soil moisture by pressing a finger about two inches into the soil.
+Note whether it feels wet, moist, or dry before deciding on a next step.

 - 2

-If the soil is wet and has been wet for more than a week: stop watering.
+If the soil is wet and has been wet for more than a week: stop watering entirely.
 Remove any yellow leaves.
-Check if the stem feels soft or mushy at soil level — if so, proceed to root rot treatment.
+Check if the stem feels soft or mushy at soil level — if so, proceed directly to root rot treatment rather than waiting.

 - 3

-For root rot: unpot the plant; remove all black, mushy, or foul-smelling roots with sterile scissors; rinse the roots with clean water; dust with cinnamon (natural anti-fungal); repot in fresh, well-draining soil.
+For root rot: unpot the plant, remove all black, mushy, or foul-smelling roots with sterile scissors, rinse the remaining roots with clean water, dust them with cinnamon as a natural anti-fungal, and repot into fresh, well-draining soil.

 - 4

-If the soil is bone dry and the plant has been wilting: water thoroughly until water runs from drainage holes.
-The remaining yellow leaves won't recover, but halt further yellowing.
+If the soil is bone dry and the plant has been wilting: water thoroughly until water runs freely from the drainage holes.
+The already-yellow leaves won't recover their color, but this halts further yellowing from the same cause.

 - 5

-If only the 1–3 lowest leaves are yellow and the rest of the plant is healthy: remove the yellow leaves and continue normal care.
-This is natural senescence.
+If only the one to three lowest leaves are yellow and the rest of the plant looks healthy: simply remove the yellow leaves and continue normal care.
+This is ordinary senescence, not a problem to solve.

 - 6

-Assess light next: a dim corner or a spot several feet back from any window is enough to trigger this pattern on Heartleaf Philodendron, so relocate to medium indirect light.
-Yellowing from low light takes weeks to appear and weeks to correct.
+Assess light next: a dim corner or a spot several feet back from any window is enough to trigger diffuse yellowing on heartleaf philodendron, so relocate the plant to medium indirect light if that's the pattern.
+Yellowing from low light takes weeks to appear and will take weeks to correct as well.

 - 7